huyxdang/TinyHuman/README.md

 ![TinyUser](./new.png)

-Simulated word-of-mouth for product discovery.
+> Simulated word-of-mouth for product discovery.

 ## Overview

 Humans discover products, then gossip about them.
 TinyUser simulates that dynamic to surface market signals from research plus conversation.
-It generates diverse personas from population statistics, uses **Exa** to gather live product and competitor context, then drops those personas into a chatroom where they discuss and vote on competing products.
+It generates diverse personas from **actual population statistics**, uses **Exa** to gather live product and competitor context, then drops those personas into a chatroom where they discuss and vote on competing products.
 The result is a competitive analysis report powered by simulated consumer conversations.

 **Tech stack:** Python · FastAPI · Modal (GPU inference) · Qwen 2.5 · OpenAI API · Exa · React · Three.js · Vite